greg-hoff/module7_IS601/readgreg.md

 # generated QRcodes for my own repos
 # pushed to repo
 # submitted links
-# further reading on dockerhub and containerization
+# further reading on dockerhub and containerization. read more about commands in Dockerfile

 ## Greg's Github Repo
 ![Github Repo](qr_codes/QRCode_20251017011803.png "My QR Link")